devplayer0/fyp/report.md

 ![Blender's node editor for materials\label{fig:blender_nodes}](img/blender_nodes.png)

-One model that might be possible is to provide a "node editor".
+One model that might be suitable the idea of a "node editor".
 Figure
-\ref{fig:blender_nodes} shows an example of this user interface design from Blender, the free and open-source 3D graphics package [@blender_nodes].
-Here, it's possible to connect a series of "nodes", each of which has a number of adjustable settings.
-The combination of different nodes' outputs to other nodes' inputs can produce vastly different resulting materials ("Material Output" is the final output node).
+\ref{fig:blender_nodes} shows an example of this user interface design in Blender, the free and open-source 3D graphics package [@blender_nodes].
+Here, it is possible to connect a series of "nodes", each of which has a number of adjustable settings.
+The combinations of various nodes' outputs to other nodes' inputs can produce vastly different resulting materials ("Material Output" is the final output node).
 The visual interface also makes it easier for users unfamiliar with scripting or programming.